La Romieu to Condom

 The hallmark of our third section of the Camino seems to be a late awakening .
 Once again we enjoy a nice breakfast, then we take our time and wonder in the garden of the B&B and only then, around 10:00, we feel that we are ready.
 Back in La Romieu we buy in the grocery some tomatoes, sardines and banana for the day.
 It’s going to be a nice weather, only 24 degrees and the air is fresh.
 Today the ground in the fields has less yellow and more brown hue .
 The farms are impressive and well maintained and the forests are shaded.
 Huge packs of straw, packed in green nylon, are arranged in the fields.
 About four km later we enter the village of Castelnau-sur-l’Auvignon.
 It is a tiny, picturesque village with a church and a tower (closed).
 On a sign, the history of the village and of the resistance members who fought heroically against the Germans.
 A couple of elderly Frenchmen stop by.
 Ignoring our signs of misunderstanding, they explain in fluent French about theirs life in the village.

-The path descends behind the church into fields and climbs towards Sainte Germaine Chapel (11th / 12th century).
-The chapel has a rustic Romanesque style and surrounded by a nice garden with pine trees under which blooms crocuses and abundance of cyclamen flowers.
-A wooden table allows us to sit comfortably alongside 3 women – the only ones we saw during the day.
-We continue and in front of us a field with sunflowers , each has a huge black face, their heads facing us and they seem serious and thoughtful.
+The path descends behind the church into the fields and climbs towards Sainte Germaine Chapel (11th / 12th century).
+The chapel has a rustic Romanesque style, surrounded by a nice garden with pine trees under which blooms crocuses and abundance of cyclamen flowers.
+A wooden table allows us to sit comfortably alongside 3 women, they are the only humans we saw during the day.
+We continue and in front of us a field with sunflowers.
+Each has a huge black face, their heads facing us and they seem serious and thoughtful.
 I stand and watch and take more and more photos .
 It’s hard for me to leave these sunflowers that look surprisingly human.
 Clouds cover the sky and a breeze blowing … more fields around us and a large reservoir of water.
 Millet plants bloom in silvery shade.
-From here on out a long long rise and at the end the descent to Condom.
+From here on there is a long long rise and at the end the descent to Condom.

 Cathédrale Saint-Pierre de Condom